yeah-genie/Kastor-Data-Acacdemy/Episode 1 The Missing Balance Patch 2a65673e146f803bb117e923ae1daa3f.md

 KAITO: "Me?
 That's ridiculous."

 KASTOR: "IP matches.
 Timeline matches.
 Logs match."
+KASTOR: "That basically means the same device was used to change the character and then to play it — like finding the same phone at both spots."

 KAITO: "That's...
 I just..." → "I'm sorry...
 I just wanted to win."